Hermann Pundt: Biography

 Pundt's preservation interests led to his involvement in US/ICOMOS (International Council on Monuments and Sites).
 Beginning in 1990, he was a member of the Gesellschaft des Wiederaufbaus der Frauenkirche, Dresden, a citizen initiative for the reconstruction of Dresden’s famous Church of Our Lady, destroyed in 1945.
 After German reunification, he lectured and consulted on preservation projects such as the Palace and Gardens of Sanssouci in Potsdam, the Bauhaus in Dessau, and the reconstruction of historic Dresden.

-Pundt was the recipient of multiple awards including: Karl Friedrich Schinkel Medal (Bauakademie, Berlin, 1981), Victor Steinbrueck Chair (University of Washington College of Architecture & Urban Planning, 1983), Lionel Pries Teaching Award (voted by students in the UW College of Architecture & Urban Planning (now College of Built Environments), 1985), University of Washington Distinguished Teaching Award (1992), and Order of Merit, First Class, of the Federal Republic of Germany (1992).

 In June 1996, Pundt retired after more than 35 years as a university faculty member, but continued to teach on a reduced schedule.
 He died on September 15, 2000, in Donauwörth, Germany.

 Pundt is remembered by former students for his inspirational presentations on architecture and preservation.
 He was an advocate of the arts and humanities in the face of what he perceived as an increasing academic and societal emphasis on science and technology.